Why software development is about people rather than computers

 - Don't aim for the shortest possible code, instead aim for code that explicitly walks the reader through what it is doing

-- Use a folder structure that makes it immediately what functionality sits where
+- Use a folder structure that immediately makes it clear what functionality sits where

 - Don't try to be too clever